Best Drug Ever: Exercise

 Fountain of Youth

-I have long said that exercise is a panacea and a cure-all, and recent research has backed up my claim.
+I have long said that exercise is a panacea and a cure-all, but new research has just backed up my claim.
 I find it funny to think that Ponce De Lion, the legendary explorer who went off in search of the fountain of youth, actually found the elixir to long life, only it wasn’t a fountain at all, but the exercise he was getting looking for the fountain.
-Ponce De Lion would have lived a long life if an arrow hadn’t cut it short.

 Exercise is a powerful way to change how you feel and it can actually alter or reverse many diseases.
-If exercise were a drug, doctors couldn’t keep it on the shelf.
-Exercise is truly the best drug ever, and the incredible part about the exercise story is that this “drug” is free and it has virtually no side effects.
+If exercise were a drug, doctors couldn’t keep it on the shelf; the incredible part about the exercise story is that this “drug” is free and has virtually no side effects.

-The importance of exercising is summed up well in this quote:
+The importance of exercising is best summed up with this quote:

 The Global Burden of Disease Study initiated by the World Health Organization included physical inactivity among the most important risk factors threatening global health.
 A sedentary life style may be as detrimental to health as smoking.(1)